HoJungjae/PulseMate/README.md

 ## 🙏 Acknowledgments

-- Medical reference ranges based on AHA and WHO guidelines
+- Medical reference ranges based on AHA (American Heart Association) and WHO guidelines
-- Inspired by Philips patient monitoring systems
+- Inspired by enterprise patient monitoring systems
-- Built with modern healthcare interoperability standards in mind
+- Built following healthcare interoperability standards
+- UI/UX patterns from clinical software best practices

 ---

-**Note**: This is a demonstration project showcasing technical capabilities for healthcare applications.
-It should not be used for actual patient care without proper medical device certification and regulatory approval.
+**⚠️ Disclaimer**: This is a demonstration project showcasing technical capabilities for healthcare application development.
+It is not certified for actual patient care and should not be used for medical purposes without proper regulatory approval and medical device certification.

+**👨‍💻 Developer Note**: This project was created to demonstrate proficiency in healthcare mobile development, particularly showcasing skills relevant to patient monitoring systems used in clinical environments.